arizona-linguistics/colrc-v2/README.md

 The environment is fully up and running when you see a message that says 'Compiled successfully!'.
 At that point, you can go to `http://localhost:3000` if you're working on your own machine, or `http://[yourIPaddress]:3000` if you're working on a virtual machine, and you'll be able to access the running application!
 The terminal window that you've used for this command will be occupied - it will *not* come back to a command prompt.
 This is because the process is not daemonized.
 If you want to run the application in a deamonized way, you can add a `-d` flag after `up`.

 9. If you are working on a remote VM, you'll need to open the hasura console by directing your browser to `[yourIPaddress]:8080/console`.
-Navigate to the tables view, and On each of these four tables:  `audiofiles`, `textfiles`, `textimages`, `elicitationfiles`, under `modify`, you'll find a computed field.
+You can find the required admin secret in the docker-compose.yml (hasura_graphql_admin_secret)  file at the project root.
+Navigate to the data tab, and On each of these four tables:  `audiofiles`, `textfiles`, `textimages`, `elicitationfiles`, under `modify`, you'll find a computed field.
 Edit the computed field - which is an SQL statement that tells the machine where it can find our pdf, png, wav and mp3 files.
 In the SQL statement is a URL path.
 Change the stem of that path (which is probably `localhost`) to `[yourIPaddress]:80`.
 Then click the button to execute the SQL.

 10. When you want to bring the system down, you can either use control-C from the terminal where the application is running; or use the 'down' button to the right of the container in Docker Desktop's gui, or you can open a new terminal, navigate to the root of the project, and use this command: